ameyabhamare/Customer-Personality-Analysis/doc/use_cases.md

 3. The user gets back the following insights in form of charts and visuals:
 	- Average daily resting heart rate across days of the week.
+	- What is the distribution of bpm i.e. what value does their resting bpm revolve around.
-	- How does their heart rate relate to sleep time across the week.
+	- How does heart rate relate to sleep duration.
-	- How does their heart rate change with varying activity levels across the week.
-	- How does heart rate relate to activity levels, sleep.

 4. The user receives relevant recommendations to improve their lifestyle.
 5. The user exits the FitMe portal.